 Groundwater used by countries (Zia et al., 2017)

 From Table 1, it can be seen that around one-third of the world’s population makes use of groundwater for drinking purposes.
-The World Health Organisation (WHO) guideline strictly states that the maximum consumable threshold of arsenic in drinking water is 10 µg/L. However, Kumarathilaka et al. (2018) believe that numerous developing countries use 50 µg/L of arsenic in their drinking water as a standard which could be an indicator of arsenic contamination.
-This is relevant to the food chain because it shows arsenic can be consumed through drinking water too.
+The World Health Organisation (WHO) guideline strictly states that the maximum consumable threshold of arsenic in drinking water is 10 µg/L. However, Kumarathilaka et al. (2018) believe that numerous developing countries use 50 µg/L of arsenic in their drinking water as a standard that could indicate arsenic contamination.
+This is relevant to the food chain because it shows arsenic can also be consumed through drinking water.
 The quantity might be different, but the consumption does occur.

 |Country||Sampling method/ Other info||Arsenic intake (µg/kg bw per day)|